 Simple English definitions for legal terms

-Read a random definition: motion for a directed verdict
+Read a random definition: frank bank

 A wolf's head was a term used to describe an outlaw who was considered to be no better than a wild animal and could be killed by anyone.
 They were often referred to as carrying a wolf's head and their head could be taken to the king as proof of their death.
 Outlawry was a serious punishment in ancient times and was used when there were no police or hangmen to enforce the law.
 The phrase "let him bear the wolf's head" was commonly used in the thirteenth century to refer to outlaws.